leomarcov/debian-openbox/README.md

- [31]  INSTALL  Install Google Chrome, add to repositories and set has default browser (Y) [32]  INSTALL  Install Sublime Text, add repositories and set as default editor (Y) [33]  INSTALL  Install vim editor, and apply some configs and plugins (Y) [34]  INSTALL  Install VirtualBox and Extension Pack from VirtualBox Official Repositories (Y) [35]  INSTALL  Install Visual Studio Code and add repositories (N) [36]  SCRIPT   Install script poweroff_last for auto-poweroff if no users logged in 20 minutes (N) [37]  SCRIPT   Install script to control screen brightness (Y)
+ [31]  INSTALL  Install Google Chrome, add to repositories and set has default browser (Y) [32]  INSTALL  Install Sublime Text, add repositories and set as default editor (Y) [33]  INSTALL  Install vim editor, and apply some configs and plugins (Y) [34]  INSTALL  Install VirtualBox and Extension Pack from VirtualBox official repositories (Y) [35]  INSTALL  Install Visual Studio Code and add repositories (N) [36]  SCRIPT   Install script poweroff_last for auto-poweroff if no users logged in 20 minutes (N) [37]  SCRIPT   Install script to control screen brightness (Y)